 Box-Steffensmeier, Janet M., Henry E. Brady, and David Collier.
 2008.
 The Oxford Handbook of Political Methodology.
 Oxford: Oxford University Press.

-Additional readings (listed in syllabus on Blackboard).
+Additional readings (listed in course syllabus).

 Assignments, research paper, and class participation.

 Tuesday 29 October and 5 November, 13.00-15.00 hrs in SA29

 Tuesday 12 November, 13.00-15.00 hrs in 2A36

 Tuesday 26 November and 3 December, 13.00-15.00 hrs in 2A36

 Tuesday 10 & 17 December, 13.00-15.00 hrs in 5A29